 Hot water contamination occurs because contaminants dissolve more quickly in hot water than in cold water systems.

 Metallic parts in hot water systems corrode faster, contaminating water with rust and other similar particles.

 Another thing to keep in mind is that you should insulate any exposed water pipes.

 This will reduce the risk of having your water exposed to extremely high temperatures, leading to human health issues later on.

-If you are not sure how much insulation would work best for your own home, it is good to speak with an insulation professional.
+If you are unsure how much insulation would work best for your home, it is good to speak with an insulation professional.